We proudly support our community through a continuing commitment to local causes.

 After the success of March’s suit drive, Consignment Originals has extended their partnership with Save-A-Suit and will continue to collect garments and donations for veterans year-round at all locations including their Wallingford Outlet.
 Additionally, as a thank-you for their service, all veterans who shop at Consignment Originals will receive a 15% discount off of their entire purchase.

 Donated should be new or dry-cleaned and in great condition.
 Accepted items include: men’s suits, blazers, shirts, ties, and shoes as well as ladies’ suits, blazers/coats, dresses/skirts, tops/shirts, handbags, and shoes.

 Connecticut Children's Medical Center is dedicated to improving the health of children through family-centered care, research, education and advocacy.

 Jackie Leathe and Elaine Antosca of Consignment Originals present the donation check to Chrissa Caramia of Connecticut Children's Medical Center

 Consignment Originals Donates $1,000 to Connecticut Children’s Medical Center

 On Wednesday, April 20th, Consignment Originals presented a check to Connecticut Children’s Medical Center for $1,000.
-The donation, a result of funds raised this quarter through in-store purchases at the Outlet by Consignment Originals location (1267 South Broad Street, Wallingford), is part of the company’s continuing commitment to local causes.
+The donation, a result of funds raised this quarter through in-store purchases at the Outlet by Consignment Originals location, is part of the company’s continuing commitment to local causes.

-“Social responsibility is at the core of the mission of the Outlet by Consignment Originals,” said general manager Jackie Leathe.
+“Social responsibility is at the core of the mission Consignment Originals,” said general manager Jackie Leathe.
 “We’re pleased to be able to support our local community through this donation to Connecticut Children’s Medical Center.”